Dmitry Vereshchagin - stock.adob

-GTDC has seen cloud growth in European distribution increase by 25% across Europe year-on-year in 2020, and by 27% in North America.
+GTDC saw cloud in distribution increase by 25% across Europe year-on-year in 2020, and by 27% in North America.

-Those that offer XaaS are going to find themselves tapping into a willing audience, with IT directors twice as likely to view everything as a service as a stronger alternative to traditional IT.
+Those offering XaaS are going to find themselves tapping into a willing audience, with IT directors twice as likely to view everything as a service as a stronger alternative to traditional IT.

-For distributors, the attraction of XaaS contains numerous benefits that will appeal to VARs and MSPs, including fast deployment, easier management and monitoring of new technologies, tighter integration of technologies and lower maintenance, and customisation expenses.
+For distributors, the attraction of XaaS contains numerous benefits that will appeal to value-added resellers (VARs) and managed service providers (MSPs), including the fast deployment, easier management and monitoring of new technologies, tighter integration of technologies and lower maintenance, and customisation expenses.
 There is also increased flexibility and speed in reacting to changing customer needs.

 The GTDC research found that distribution had started to react to XaaS, with many adding vendor offerings to their portfolios.
 There were also signs that many had developed their own platforms that could provide a blend of products that could help the channel meet customer demands.

-Some of the options that distribution was already offering included warranty support, SaaS provisioning, end of life disposition, security device management, software configuration, and device trade-in and upgrades.
+Distribution was already offering some options, such as warranty support, software-as-a-service (SaaS) provisioning, end of life disposition, security device management, software configuration, and device trade-in and upgrades.